 It was 2016, and it was fate.
 A scrappy group of young activists in Portland, OR met aging-goth, lawyer-turned-humane-educator, Claire Howe, as she facilitated animal rights clubs in our high schools.
 We headed as a team to the annual Animal Rights Conference in L.A., and while it was fun and all, we were frustrated to not see any teen or youth presence in the whole damn place.
 So we said “f*ck it, let’s start something ourselves!” and Youth for the Voiceless was born—a broad-based youth animal rights organization.
 With the gracious support of HEART, we spent the next couple of years on the ground advocating for animal rights and liberation.

 By 2018, we’d seen the change that’s possible when youth activists join together, and that it was time to spread our wings (pun always intended) to have a bigger impact.
 Relaunching as The Raven Corps, we adopted our decentralized “Corps” model to welcome Ravens both near and far into our community.

 Since the early days of our activist Operations, we’ve advocated for animal liberation and a plant-based lifestyle.
-But lately, we’ve become evermore aware that our movement must be intersectional to truly liberate and empower us all.
+But lately, we’ve become evermore aware that our movement must be multidimensional to truly liberate and empower us all.
 As of 2020, we’ve expanded our lens of focus so that Ravens can better respond to the pressing injustices we see in our communities.
 We’re here to build a sustainable tomorrow and to dismantle systems of oppression—for the sake of animals, humanity, and the planet—in whatever ways we see fit.
-We’ve come a long way, but this story has only just begun.
+We’ve come a long way since our animal-rights-high-school-club origins, and our work has only just begun.